Appraisily/appraisals-web-services-backend/README.md

 ## Event Publishing

-The service publishes events to Google Cloud Pub/Sub for the following scenarios:
+The service publishes events to Google Cloud Pub/Sub using a pull subscription model for the following scenarios:

 ### CRM Notification
 Topic: `CRM-tasks`